Asian food, its a dilemma for me. It’s delicious but I’ve never been great at cooking it, and the take-out version never makes me feel very good.

 So I’ve stuck to the basics of Martha Stewart’s Peanut Sauce, and never branched out much beyond rice and soy sauce.
 Until last weekend at the farmer’s market.
 A girl handed me a sample of a “caramelized pork and butternut squash” potsticker that was simply amazing.
 I convinced her that my one-year-old needed his own sample and “helped” him eat that one too.
-So I quickly forked over the $11 for a dozen of these homemade little beauties and came home to saute us some veggies and brown rice.
+So I quickly forked over the $11 for a dozen of these homemade little beauties and came home to saute up some veggies and brown rice.

 Now the beauty of this girl’s potstickers…she was selling them frozen.
 That changes everything, the gears in my head are turning, knowing that for a dollar a bite I could go broke buying these things, if she sells them frozen, I can make a ton and freeze them myself!
-On a side note, let me save you 20 minutes at the grocery store, potsticker wrappers are not in the Asian food aisle, they are in the produce area by the herbs.
+On a side note, let me save you 20 minutes at the grocery store, potsticker wrappers are not in the Asian food aisle, they are refrigerated in the produce area by the herbs.
 A pack costs a couple bucks.

-I will try to copy her pork and squash combination someday but this time I made them with what was in my fridge, left over rotisserie chicken and way too many apples from an apple tree in Willmar, MN.
+I will try to copy her pork and squash combination someday, but this time I made them with what was in my fridge, leftover rotisserie chicken and way too many apples from an apple tree in Willmar, MN.